shilpisirohi12/shilpisirohi12.github.io/README.md

 ## CLAUDE.md

-This file is the mind which is used by cluade to create the application.
+This file is the mind which is used by claude to create the application.

 ## Benefit of creating CLAUDE.md using /init